The Langham (apartment building)

 The Langham is a luxury apartment building located at 135 Central Park West on the Upper West Side of Manhattan, New York City.
 After the site was unused for more than 15 years, the building was constructed between 1905 and 1907.
 Built at a cost of US $2 million, the structure included modern amenities, such as an ice maker in every apartment.
 The building was designed in the French Second Empire style by architects Clinton and Russell.
 It was listed as a contributing property to the federal government designated Central Park West Historic District on November 9, 1982.
+It is also part of the city-designated West 73rd–74th Street Historic District and Upper West Side/Central Park West Historic District.